asu-cis-capstone/notifier/README.md

 # How to use the app:

-1. Download app.
+1. Download the app from the company given link.
+The app is not in the Google/Apple store.

-2. Login with credentials.
+2. Signup with company credentials.
+Login with credentials.

 3. Access change control by clicking the respective tab on the dropdown list menu on right of screen.